akkeris/apps-watcher/README.md

 * `NOTIFY` - A comma delimited list of end points to send notifications to, these can be either http or https.
 * `KUBERNETES_CONTEXT` - If multiple contexts are available within a store, which to use.

+OR alternatively, you can instruct appication watcher to read from a token:

+* `VAULT_ADDR` - The API host (not URL) for Hashicorp vault.
+* `VAULT_TOKEN` - The token to use for vault
+* `KUBERNETES_API_SERVER` - The API host (not URL) for kubernetes.
+* `KUBERNETES_TOKEN_SECRET` - The path where to read in kubernetes token secrets within vault (e.g, `/secret/kubernetes/token`), the value should have a field `token` containing the token for kubernetes.
+* `KUBERNETES_API_VERSION` - Kubernetes API version to use, this should be set to v1 as no other version is currently supported.
+* `KUBERNETES_CONTEXT` - If multiple contexts are available within a store, which to use.
+* `NOTIFY` - A comma delimited list of end points to send notifications to, these can be either http or https.

 Start with `node index.js` or `npm run` (either one works fine)

 ### Kubernetes Certs